Geize/BactGenome/README.md

 GUNC - This is a new tools for detecting and quantifying chimerism.
 In my opinion, it is better than CheckM.

-The next two repository is dedicated to identify enzymes and reconstruct metabolic pathways, and phylogenomic analysis (be patient, coming soon 🏃‍♀️).

 **All the best for us.**